gcc-mirror/gcc/gcc/config/sh/sh.md

   DONE;
 })

-;; These two patterns can happen as the result of optimization, when ;; comparisons get simplified to a move of zero or 1 into the T reg.
+;; The clrt and sett patterns can happen as the result of optimization and ;; insn expansion.
+;; Comparisons might get simplified to a move of zero or 1 into the T reg.
-;; They don't disappear completely, because the T reg is a fixed hard reg.
+;; In this case they might not disappear completely, because the T reg is ;; a fixed hard reg.
+;; When DImode operations that use the T reg as carry/borrow are split into ;; individual SImode operations, the T reg is usually cleared before the ;; first SImode insn.

 (define_insn "clrt"
   [(set (reg:SI T_REG) (const_int 0))]